 I was accepted and the journey began.
 It was not “a breeze”… it took a lot of work and study, but I did it!
 I got my degree!
 Looking back, I wonder how many regrets I would have had if I'd stayed in my fear of education.
 I would not be where I am today.

 It would be my privilege to welcome you into my class.
 I will help you make your life even better!
 You have my word.
 Just ask my graduates.

-Thank-you Bryan, for sharing your experience, advice, and insights with future CSW students.
+Thank-you Bryan, for sharing your experience, advice, and insights.
 We're very proud to have you on the faculty at Herzing College Ottawa.

-Learn more about the Community Services Worker program at Herzing College
+Learn more about the CSW program at Herzing College

 Herzing's CSW program is 12 months long, including an 8-week internship at an Ottawa community organization.
 Training also includes certificates in MS (Microsoft) 100, First Aid and CPR.